jorgeas80/angular2-systemjs/README.md

-# Random Quote - TypeScript
+# Angular2 - SystemJS

-A simple Angular 2 web application that displays a random quote on the page.
+A simple Angular 2 web application that displays a hello world.
+Taken from [this Udemy course](https://www.udemy.com/angular-2-from-the-ground-up)

 To work on this project: